hatimeria/HatimeriaExtJSBundle/Resources/doc/index.md

 ## Installing

-Follow symfony istructions to add bundle source code from github (use deps)
+Follow symfony instructions to add bundle source code from github (use deps)

 ### Configure autoloader